karlssberg/Motiv/README.md

 Consider these potential tradeoffs when using Motiv:

 1. **Performance**: Motiv isn't optimized for high-performance scenarios where nanoseconds matter.
-2. **Dependency**: Once integrated, Motiv becomes a core dependency in your codebase.
+2. **Dependency**: Once integrated, Motiv becomes a dependency in your codebase.
-3. **Learning Curve**: While Motiv introduces a new approach, it's designed to be intuitive and easy to use.
+3. **Learning Curve**: While Motiv introduces a new approach, it's designed to be intuitive and straightforward to use.

 ## License